OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 ### Outlook

-The COM/VSTO add-in must be connected when Outlook is started in order for the corresponding web add-in to be disabled.
+The COM add-in must be connected when Outlook is started in order for the corresponding web add-in to be disabled.

-If the COM/VSTO add-in is then disconnected during a subsequent Outlook session, the web add-in will likely remain disabled until Outlook is restarted.
+If the COM add-in is then disconnected during a subsequent Outlook session, the web add-in will likely remain disabled until Outlook is restarted.

 ## See also